 Since moving to the UK I had lived in halls and shared houses, but never quite got the feeling that I was on my own.
-The first time I came home to my new flat and realised I didn’t have to go sleep elsewhere that night, I had a panic attack.
-‘I live alone now, I have to learn how to manage this – and the thought only made it worse, but I lived alone now, I had to learn how to manage this…
+The first time I came home to my flat and realised I didn’t have to go sleep elsewhere that night, I had a panic attack.
+‘I live alone now, I have to learn how to manage this,’ I thought, and the thought only made it worse.
 The next few months were strange.
-I found myself unable to turn off the TV for the most part of the day, and leaving the music on in the bedroom at the same time, so that there was always a voice in the background when I walked in.
+I found myself unable to turn off the TV while leaving the music on in the bedroom at the same time, so that there was always a voice in the background.
 I’d always wanted my own space to introvert away, and all of a sudden I was pacing around it like a lion in a cage.

 Well, people get what they want and usually hate if after, and I was no exception.
 I couldn’t read a book unless I was in the bathtub and could hear the fan.
-I couldn’t enjoy my coffee unless I was on the balcony, watching the cars drive by.
-I was video calling family and friends far too often, and not because I missed them terribly every few hours.
+I couldn’t enjoy my coffee unless I was on the balcony, watching people walking, existing.
+I was calling family and friends far too often, and not because I missed them terribly every few hours.
 It was strange indeed, and it took me quite long to adjust – it always takes me quite long to adjust.
-The biggest trigger is that there’s no one there to push you anymore.
-It was always my mum, then Sandra, then Ale (hi girls, thanks for pushing me!) and then all of a sudden it was just me.
-You have all the time and space in the world to do absolutely nothing, and no one to remind you to get off your phone and do some actual work.
+The biggest trigger was that there was no one there to push me anymore.
+It was always my family and my friends until, all of a sudden, it was just me.

+When you live alone you have all the time and space in the world to do absolutely nothing, and no one to remind you to get off your phone and do some actual work.
 You get to think all your whatifs through and back again, and even colour in a little more.
 You lose track of time and things stop making sense after a while.
 TV show characters become the most important people in your life.
 You eat ridiculous amounts of ice cream because you don’t see the fun in cooking for one.
 You want to write your essay, but you won’t sit still, so you want to go to the library where there are other people.
 Maybe then you’ll sit still.
 But there’s no one to push you anymore.

 And then, darker things creep in.
 Life gets boring.
 You don’t know how to entertain yourself, and all your friends are busy.
 No one cares what you do with your days.
 No one cares if you tidy up or nah.
 You sit in bed, recalling with embarrassing clarity all the times when you were messy-hearted, irrational, and wrong.
 You host some parties and let them see white teeth and a mouth widened, because anything else pushes them away.
 You don’t tell them that sometimes loneliness feels like being offered a full meal, and not being able to eat it.
 You think of the many privileges and blessings, but not find them to be enough.
 You think of yourself as ungrateful and weak and unable to come out of those endless, inescapable places.
 But you escape them.
 You escape them every time.

-Living alone is something I am immensely grateful for having had the opportunity (and balls) to do, and I recommend it wholeheartedly.
-It taught me to be transparent to myself, to make a greenhouse for my mind, and to overcome the need to ask for advice, permission, and second opinions.
-I trust myself to make good decisions – and when I fail, I trust myself to go back and make better decisions.
+Living alone is something I am immensely grateful for having had the opportunity (and courage) to do, and I recommend it wholeheartedly.
+It taught me to be transparent to myself and to overcome the need to constantly ask for advice, permission and opinions.
+I trust myself to make good decisions now – and when I fail, I trust myself to go back and make better decisions.
 My mind in rinsed and I feel alive, strong, and ready.

 “I know.
 Me too.
 It’s great.
 I haven’t been scared in a while.”